fnalways/terminus-docs/docs/manual/tasks/recommend.md

 ---
-description: Discover how Olares Wise uses self-hosted recommendation algorithms to deliver personalized content while maintaining your privacy and controlling your content discovery.
+description: Discover how you can use Wise to implement self-hosted recommendation algorithms, deliver personalized content, and maintain both your privacy and control over content discovery in Olares.
 ---
 # Discover themed content
 Most digital platforms control what content you see through centralized recommendation systems that collect and analyze your data.
 Wise offers a different approach - you choose and run recommendation algorithms directly on your device, keeping your reading preferences and interactions completely private while still enjoying personalized content discovery.